raspberrypilearning/fart-detector/README.md

 ## Lesson objectives

-- Understand what the difference between analogue and digital
+- Understand the difference between analogue and digital
 - Understand voltage, current and resistence
 - Understand how an air quality sensor works
 - Understand fart potency